 Finding an evaluator who’s a good fit for your family is the single biggest job you have as a Pennsylvania homeschooling parent.

-In fact, we “evaluator-shopped” this year and have chosen a new evaluator because our previous one, while very nice, was not someone Sarah was comfortable with.
+In fact, we “evaluator-shopped” last year and chose a new evaluator because our previous one, while very nice, was not someone Sarah was comfortable with.

 In our family’s case, a lot of our portfolio documentation comes in the form of photos and travel brochures, and during the evaluation, the evaluator will often want to hear from the student about what he or she learned, especially at the secondary level.
 Well, when Sarah is not comfortable, she… Just.
 Doesn’t.
 Talk.
 (Uhoh.)
 WAY too stressful.